MuhamedSalah10/image-mixer/README.md

-# Fourier Transform Image Mixer
+# Part A: Fourier Transform Image Mixer

 A desktop application for visualizing and mixing Fourier Transform components of images, demonstrating the importance of magnitude and phase in signal processing.